learn-co-curriculum/angular-using-ngmessages-readme/README.md

 ## ngMessages

-`ngMessages` is a separate module for Angular. so we need to make sure we require the file and module into our main module.
+`ngMessages` is a separate module for Angular, so we need to make sure we require the file and module in our main module.

 ```js
 angular